 Heavy loads and high speeds are here to stay.
-In fact, these demands will probably increase in the future.
+In fact, they will probably get worse in the future.
 If they do, centrifugal force, heat generation, tensile, compression and shear forces will also increase.

 This section has shown that aircraft tires will function properly only when they have the correct inflation pressure.
 It has also shown that there is a relatively small amount of tolerance in the amount of deflection in which the tire can operate effectively.